ksmacleod99/vigilant-adventure/nft-preview-card-component-main/README.md

 ### What I learned

 Just practice.
 Though adding an image overlay on hover is a new one for me.
+It also took me _way too long_ to remember that you can't `hover` on mobile, so of course all my hover stlyes don't work. _:sigh:_

 ### Useful resources